pwwolf/tsout/README.md

 ### Custom serializers
 A custom serializer function can be specified to customize the resulting value.

-The function receives to parameters
+The function receives these parameters:
 1. The current value of the field being serialized
 2. The object being serialized